 Budget Solo Travelers ($10 - $20): Thanks to its vibrant backpacker scene, Peru has a bunch of awesome hostels with great location and facilities to offer.
 In Lima, there’s the perfectly located, laid back Dragonfly Hostel; In Cusco, consider staying at Ecopackers, a beautiful vintage house built nearly 500 years ago; In Huacachina, Banana’s Adventure is a great place to stay and meet people, especially at the poolside, or during one of the many activities they organize.

-Getting There: The main international airport is Jorge Chavez Airport, located in Lima.
+Getting There: The main airport is Jorge Chávez International Airport, located in Lima.
 Direct flights are available from the US and Canada, whereas a layover or two is usually required from Australia, the UK and New Zealand.
-Crossing borders overland from neighboring countries like Brazil, Chile, Colombia, Ecuador, and Bolivia, is straightforward, usually by buses that are reliable and comfortable.
-Finally, if you are in no rush at all, slow boats up the Amazon cruising through Brazil, Colombia, Peru and Iquitos could be an interesting experience.
+Crossing borders overland from neighboring countries like Brazil, Chile, Colombia, Ecuador, and Bolivia is straightforward, usually by buses that are reliable and comfortable.
+Finally, if you are in no rush at all, slow boats up the Amazon cruising through Brazil, Colombia, and Peru, including Iquitos, could be an interesting experience.

 Getting Around: Mototaxis and colectivos are the common means of getting around town for locals.
 They are affordable albeit not the most comfortable nor safest choice.
 It's quite common to pack double the amount of people in the car than there are seats or seatbelts.
 Many locals offer their private cars as taxis by putting up a taxi sign, however a meter is usually not available, so be sure to agree on a price before getting in.
 Local buses are slow and crowded, and you will need decent command of Spanish in order to figure out when to get off.
 However, they are definitely a cheap option and an adventure on its own.
 In major cities like Lima and Cusco, Uber is also available and fairly affordable.